SimonJackson24/AMSLPR/docs/hardware_setup.md

-# AMSLPR Hardware Setup Guide
+# VisiGate Hardware Setup Guide

-This guide provides instructions for setting up the hardware components of the Automate Systems License Plate Recognition (AMSLPR) system.
+This guide provides instructions for setting up the hardware components of the Vision-Based Access Control System (VisiGate) system.

 ## Hardware Requirements